microsoft/playwright/docs/src/api/class-fetchrequest.md

 the cookies from the corresponding [BrowserContext].
 This means that if you log in using this API, your e2e test will be logged in and vice versa.

+## async method: FetchRequest.dispose

+All responses received through [`method: FetchRequest.fetch`], [`method: FetchRequest.get`], [`method: FetchRequest.post`] and other methods are stored in the memory, so that you can later call [`method: FetchResponse.body`].
+This method discards all stored responses, and makes [`method: FetchResponse.body`] throw "Response disposed" error.

 ## async method: FetchRequest.fetch
 - returns: <[FetchResponse]>